top of page

 Palm date (نخلة التمر)

-It needs no introduction that an Arabic country like Sudan would consume palm date (نخلة التمر), this is now a UNESCO ICH as blogged in Aït Ben Haddou (ⴰⵢⵜ ⴱⴻⵏⵃⴰⴷⴷⵓ).
+It needs no introduction that an Arabic country like Sudan would consume palm date (نخلة التمر, nakhlat al-tamr), this is now a UNESCO ICH as blogged in Aït Ben Haddou (ⴰⵢⵜ ⴱⴻⵏⵃⴰⴷⴷⵓ).

 Stay

-I stayed in the Grand Holiday Villa Khartoum (جراند هوليدي فيلا الخرطوم) and while the hotel is nothing to be proud of, it is quite incredible and refreshing go know that there is a Malaysian chain-hotel in the middle of Sudan.
+I stayed in the Grand Holiday Villa Khartoum (جراند هوليدي فيلا الخرطوم, Jrand Hwlydi Fila Al-Khartum) and while the hotel is nothing to be proud of, it is quite refreshing go know that there is a Malaysian chain-hotel in the middle of Sudan.

 Grand Holiday Villa Khartoum

-Meroë is around 200 km north of Khartoum, but the road is quite horrible that it takes around three hours to reach Meroë from the capital by car.
-It is even more surprising to know that this trunk road is the main road that connects the capital Khartoum with the seaport, and really wonders how transportation or trade is managed in the country.
+Meroë is around 200 km north of Khartoum, the capital.
+One can only reach the place by a chartered car.
+However the road is quite horrible that it takes around three hours to reach Meroë from the capital by car.
+It is even more surprising to know that this trunk road is the main road that connects Khartoum with the main seaport, and really wonders how transportation or trade is managed in the country.

 UNESCO Inscriptions